YARC-Official/OpenSource/README.md

 - Icon file doesn't exist (error)
 - Unused icons (warning)

+# 🔎 Guidelines for Making Icons

+All icons **MUST** follow the below formula, and **MUST** fit the style of other icons.
+Icons will be verified by an artist.

+**🚫 Don't:**
+- Change border size.
+- Remove the border effect (Inner Glow).
+- Make an icon who's shape is a solid circle.
+- Allow the icon and the border to intersect.
+Add a gap between them.
+- Eat the YARG gems.

+**✅ Do:**
+- Add gradients on the border (use the "Color" layer).
+- Have fun making cool icons.

+A template for the icon can be downloaded [here](https://github.com/YARC-Official/OpenSource/raw/master/ignore/template.psd).
+Icons must be made using this file.

 # 🆕 Guidelines for NEW Sources

 > **Note**
+>
 > This is for adding **NEW** sources.
 Sources already that exist in other games should just use their already assigned IDs for compatibility purposes.

 Sources may be added when: